Battery Energy Storage: The Secret to Asset Management

 Renewable energy asset owners and operators are learning a new set of rules.
 For the last two decades, they have been getting used to solar and wind, the two most widely installed renewable energy technologies around the world.

-The US, one of the world’s biggest energy storage markets, saw 910 MWh of battery storage being installed in the first quarter of this year.
-That’s a staggering 252% increase over the same period last year, based on data collected by the analyst firm Wood Mackenzie for the Energy Storage Association.
+The US, one of the world’s biggest energy storage markets, saw 910 MWh of battery storage being installed in the first quarter of 2021.
+That’s a staggering 252% increase over the same period in 2020, based on data collected by the analyst firm Wood Mackenzie for the Energy Storage Association.

 Battery systems should also come with advanced control software that can be used to shift operating profiles in response to new market opportunities.
 Ideally, such software platforms should be capable of integration with grid infrastructure to enable automated responses to system operator signals.

 At the very least, battery monitoring and management systems should be able to: